Your Private GP and Sexual Health Clinic in Canary Wharf

 80% of teenagers are affected by this skin condition, while this may be true it can persist develop during, adulthood:

 - 64% suffer during 20–29 years of age

 - 40-43% suffer between 30–39 years of age

 - 3–5% suffer between 40–49 years of age

-The mean age of patients seeking clinical treatment for acne is 24 years.
+Yet the average age of patients seeking clinical treatment is 24 years.

 Features of Acne